yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 ## Profiling

-Run the following command to generate the unminified bundle:
+Run the following command to generate an unminified bundle:

 ```bash
 yarn build:cli --no-minify